The Jeonju diocesan territory covers 8,053 square kilometers and includes Jeollabuk-do province.

 In 2007, Jeonju diocese celebrated its 70th anniversary.
 The diocese built a complex at the foot of the mountain and relocated the diocesan office there.

-The population within Jeonju diocesan territory was 1,869,711 as of the end of 2016, accounting for 3.7 percent of the country's population 51 million.
+The population within Jeonju diocesan territory was 1,869,711 at the end of 2016, accounting for 3.7 percent of the country's population of 51 million.
 Most residents are ethnic Koreans.

 The standard Korean is in use.
 English, a mandatory subject in schools, can be spoken and understood in business and tourist areas.
 All the traffic signs are in English and Korean.